Mthagelnour/New-Quaternary-Calculator/README.md

 ![Calculator GUI](https://github.com/Mthagelnour/New-Quaternary-Calculator/blob/master/src/main/resources/Manual%20GUI%20Picture.png?raw=true)

+Above is the User Interface for the Quaternary Calculator.
+Here are the ways you can use the calculator:
+1. You can type a quaternary number, then a two-operand operation button (+ - * /), then type another quaternary number, then click the equals button, and the arithemtic result will display.
+2. You can type a quaternary number, then a one-operand operation button (x^2 sqrt(x)) and the result will display.
+3. You can convert results to decimal by clicking the decimal button, and back to quaternary by clicking the convert button.

 ### Project Team and Tasks
 - Jacob Bishop = Unit tests
 - Jeremiah Deffendall = Quaternary and Decimal conversions, square, and square root functions